-The best one, called ShortlyAI, simply keeps getting better and currently stands head and shoulders above the competition in terms of long-form content.
+Formerly, the best one was called ShortlyAI (now you should use Chibi), simply keeps getting better and currently stands head and shoulders above the competition in terms of long-form content.

-In this guide, I want to show you how to create long-form articles using ShortlyAI.
+In this guide, I want to show you how to create long-form articles using an AI writing tool.
 It's essentially a "dance" with your AI partner, but let me show you the moves -- and to understand the dance you must first understand your partner.

 What is GPT-3?

 I don't want to bore you with all the computer science-y terms, so here's the easy way to understand it.
 GPT-3 is a unidirectional (one-way) predictive text algorithm with a very large language model (memory) to use.
 Meaning it's really good at finishing sentences.

 This is why I call it a dance with the AI.
 You write some, the GPT-3 AI predicts what it thinks you wanted to write next -- and writes it for you.